PRIVATE Kimono Tea Ceremony in Tokyo (Includes Free Kimono Rental)

 MAIKOYA is the only facility in Tokyo where you can experience real kimono and tea ceremony in the same place.

 A selection of beautiful kimonos is available for you to choose from, and our staff will make sure you look your best for your unique Japanese experience.
-Ladies will be treated to get their hair and makeup done to match their kimono and traditional Japanese look!
+Ladies will be treated to get their hair done to match their kimono and traditional Japanese look!

 You can take many photos by wearing an authentic kimono in the beautiful Japanese gardens of Maikoya.
 You can even wear your kimonos outside after your tea ceremony, and take a stroll down the historical Asakusa District.